Women's History Month Profile: Melita Balestieri

-Melita Balestieri is currently Senior Vice President of Marketing and Business Operations for the Nelson Companies: Nelson and Higher Growth Search.
-Melita originally was recruited to consult with Nelson’s Marketing Department and was quickly asked to join the company full-time.
-Auspiciously, her first full day on the job was March 16, 2020, the same day California went into lockdown.
+Melita Balestieri is currently Senior Vice President of Marketing and Business Operations for Nelson Connects and Higher Growth Search.
+Melita originally was recruited to consult with the Nelson Connects Marketing Department and was quickly asked to join the company full-time.
+Auspiciously, her first full day on the job was March 16, 2020, the same day California went into pandemic lockdown.
 With no time to ramp up, she hit the ground running and has never looked backed.

 Who is a woman role model for your professional life and why?

 One of the women role models whom I have always admired is Ruth Bader Ginsburg.
 She really paved the way for gender equality and women’s rights.
 She showed perseverance throughout her education and paved her own path to become a member of the U.S. Supreme Court.
 She was open-minded and pushed her counterparts to be better at their jobs and think differently.

 Since you began your career, what changes have occurred for women that excite you?